Why Work With Us?

 For any usage requests please email licensing@ark.media

-If you do see your video posted anywhere that does not have our credit, or you have not given permission to – please let us know and we can claim on the use of the video or have it removed.
-Do not feel obligated to message the page as we may have provided the video to them.
+If you do see your video posted anywhere that does not have our credit, or you have not given permission to – please let us know, and we can claim the use of the video or have it removed.
+Do not feel obligated to message the page, as we may have provided the video to them.

 I have more videos I’d like to make money from.
 What should I do?

-If you have other videos you would like to see in some of the world’s largest media outlets, contact us on licensing@ark.media – we love seeing new videos and making them go viral!
+If you have other videos you would like to see in some of the world’s largest media outlets, contact us at licensing@ark.media – we love seeing new videos and making them go viral!

 Why is my agreement in perpetuity?